-We determine the NAV of our shares daily, as of the close of regular trading on the NYSE (normally, 4:00 p.m., Eastern Time).
-Each time the Fund calculates NAV, it will accrue as a liability any amounts owed to the Adviser as payment for incentive fees, which could vary over time.
+Our Adviser determines the NAV of our shares daily, as of the close of regular trading on the NYSE (normally, 4:00 p.m., Eastern time).
+Each time the Adviser calculates NAV, the Fund will accrue as a liability any amounts owed to the Adviser as payment for incentive fees, which could vary over time.
 In computing our NAV, portfolio securities of the Fund are valued at their current market values determined on the basis of market quotations.
 If market quotations are not readily available, securities are valued at fair value pursuant to valuation policies approved by the Board.
+Rule 2a-5 under the 1940 Act establishes requirements for determining fair value in good faith for purposes of the 1940 Act.
+Pursuant to Rule 2a-5, our Board has elected to designate the Adviser as "valuation designee" to perform fair value determinations in respect of our portfolio investments that do not have readily available market quotations.